Naddotfun/contracts/README.md

    - Central contract that coordinates all system operations
    - Handles token creation, buying, and selling operations
-   - Manages interactions with WNAD and fee collection
+   - Manages interactions with WNative and fee collection
    - Implements various safety checks and slippage protection

 2. **BondingCurve.sol**